About Our Arizona Winery

 He has written screenplays (THE SCARECROW, THE QUIET EARTH, WHERE THE RED FERN GROWS, THE KING AND QUEEN OF MOONLIGHT BAY, HOUSE OF TEA, ENDLESS BUMMER), published film reviews, short stories, been on the Queen Elizabeth II Arts Council (NZ) and was a government appointee to the board of the New Zealand Film Commission.

 He taught Shakespeare at Victoria University, Wellington, and ran the Film School at the Dept. of Extension there.
 He was Chairman of the NZ Motion Picture Academy for four years, collects art and in 2006, sold his own Vineyard and Winery, Dos Cabezas WineWorks, which produced wine that has been poured twice at State Dinners at the White House, and earned rave reviews from Robert Parker, The Wine Spectator and Forbes Magazine.
-He recently wrote several articles on wine for Chow Bella, the food blog in Phoenix New Times, and has written for Green Living Magazine and Phoenix Magazine.
+He has written several articles on wine for Chow Bella, the food blog in Phoenix New Times, and has written for Green Living Magazine and Phoenix Magazine.
 He currently takes a riverboat load of 160 passengers up European rivers every year on wine tours for AMA Waterways.
-To date, he’s done the Rhone, the Danube, the Rhine and the Douru, and the Bordeaux is scheduled for July 2017.
+To date, he’s done the Rhone, the Danube, the Rhine, the Douru, and the Bordeaux.
+Scheduled for 2019, Moselle.